Edward Cullerton: Family political dynasty

-P.J.
-"Parky" Cullerton was an ally of Richard J. Daley and served as Cook County Assessor.
-He also served as the 38th ward Democratic committeeman.
+P. J. Cullerton was an ally of Richard J. Daley, and served as Cook County assessor, and 38th ward alderman, and 38th ward Democratic committeeman.

 Patti Jo "P.J."
 Cullerton, served as the 38th ward Democratic committeewoman for over 20 years.

 John Cullerton (his great-grandnephew) served as president of the Illinois Senate, and Tom Cullerton served as an Illinois state senator as well.